nhsconnect/ITK-FHIR-Digital-Medicines/pages/design/build_medication_dispense_list.md

 ## Medication Resource ##

-This section gives guidance of the use of the Medication Resource
+This section gives guidance of the bindings used in the Medication Resource

 ### medication.code ###